 How Alcohol Impacts Digestive Health

 Alcohol can have several negative effects on the digestive system, including inflammation of the stomach lining, acid reflux, and damage to the liver and pancreas.
+When alcohol is consumed, it irritates the stomach lining, leading to gastritis, a condition marked by inflammation and discomfort.

 Alcohol can also disrupt the balance of beneficial bacteria in the gut, leading to gut dysbiosis.
 Gut dysbiosis can lead to several health issues such as increased inflammation, weakened immune system, and mood dysregulation (Qamar et al., 2019).